anam-org/javascript-sdk/README.md

 By default each account includes our example persona 'Eva'.
 The virtual receptionist of the Sunset Hotel.

-> **Quickstart**: Make a note of the ID for the Eva persona and use this to initialise the SDK.
+> **Quick start**: Make a note of the ID for the Eva persona and use this to initialise the SDK.

 To show more detail about a specific persona you can use the `/v1/persona/{id}` endpoint.